adourish/robodog/README.md

 - 🐘 - Large
 - 🐁 - Acceptable

+Performance Emojis:
+- 🐢 - Tortoise - longer than 20 seconds
+- 🦅 - Hourglass - less than 1 second or more than 5 seconds
+- 🦘 - Kangaroo
+- 🐆 - Leopard
+- 🦌 - Deer
+- 🐕 - Dog
+- 🐅 - Tiger
+- 🐈 - Cat

 Other Emojis:
 - 💭 - Chat History
 - 📝 - Knowledge Content